+Can you freeze feta cheese for later?
 You can freeze feta cheese to help preserve it a bit longer than in the fridge if you know how to do it properly.
 This article will teach you how to do it.

 Image used under Creative Commons from Rebecca Siegel

-Of course, it is best too just keep your extra bit of feta cheese in the refrigerator so it remains in its true tasty form that taste delightful crumbled over fresh leafy green salads, black olives dishes, Greek pizzas and all kinds of pasta dishes.
+Of course, it is best too just keep your extra bit of feta cheese in the refrigerator so it remains in its true tasty form that tastes delightful crumbled over fresh leafy green salads, black olives dishes, Greek pizzas and all kinds of pasta dishes.

 Heck, you can even enjoy this cheese, as is when it is fresh and not previously frozen.
 You might even find it delightful when it is at room temperature for spreading on crackers, toast, or biscuits.
 Still, if you left with no choice, it is better to freeze feta cheese than leaving it to spoil.